 I’ve decided to brave the felted project again.
 After my past disasters I’ve decided to choose a yarn that has a good reputation for felting – Patons Classic Wool.
 I have some leftover from a bag workshop I took last year (well I ripped out the unfinished project and reclaimed the wool).
 I’ve also chosen another good standby for this project: Fiber Trends’ Felted Clogs.
 I need a new pair of slippers after the last fiasco (wish I had taken photos of the holes – oh well, that was pre-blog). read more

 I’ve tried felting in the past without much success.
 My first attempt was a Cat Bordhi moebius bag.
 I had some undyed Condon’s on hand (woolen mill from the Maritimes that’s long gone out of business).
 To digress, when I was first weaving at art college the college bookstore sold skeins of Condon’s.
 I came across it again at the Co-op Store in Taloyoak when I was teaching jewellery in the high Arctic for Arctic College.
-I knew the mill had closed down quite some time back and that the stock had been on read more
+I knew the mill had closed down quite some time back and read more

 It’s time to join the blogging community of knitters.
 I have enjoyed reading so many knitters’ blogs and I have learned so much about knitting and how knitters think.
 It’s time to give back a little.
 A little bit about myself now … .
 I’ve been designing and self-publishing knitting patterns for about 3 1/2 years now for my business, Bee’s Knees Knits .
 I design children’s sweaters using self-patterning sock yarns because it’s just so fun to see the pattern develop on it’s own as I knit.
 I hope that knitters using my patterns experience the same thrill read more